kutkovav/entropy/2015-07-ilpsearch-init/README.md

 #Finding Optimal Compatible Set of Software Components Using Integer Linear Programming
+Jakub Danek and Premek Brada

+NTIS -- New Technologies for the Information Society, Faculty of Applied Sciences,
+University of West Bohemia,
+Univerzitni 8, 306 14 Pilsen
+Czech Republic

+---

 This experiment verifies performance of the integer linear programming model used for selecting the optimal set of component satisfying given requirements.